1chipML/1chipML/README.md

 This library is implemented by team of developers who are refered to as maintainers or contributors, depending on their actual role.

+The 1chipML project is hosted as a Sandbox project at the [LF AI & Data Foundation](https://lfaidata.foundation).

 ## Installation and Usage